Tariqyahya123/EksWithTerraform/README.md

 --set autoScalerRoleArn=ROLE_ARN_HERE
 ```

+&ensp;

-## Step 12: Deploy the wordpress helm chart.
+## Step 11: Deploy the wordpress helm chart.

 Execute the following helm command.

 ```bash
 helm upgrade -i wordpress ./K8s-deployment-files/wordpress-deployment -n default
 ```
+&ensp;

-## Step 13: Get the dns name of the ingress-loadbalancer and use it to access wordpress.
+## Step 12: Get the dns name of the ingress-loadbalancer and use it to access wordpress.

 Execute the following kubectl command to get the dns name of the ingress loadbalancer.